The Mysterious Jaeger-LeCoultre Memovox cal. 601 – the Story of the Rarest and Most Unusual JLC Memovox Watch

 Let’s now focus on the Memovox 601.

 There are quite a few urban legends surrounding this watch, making it difficult to determine what is true and what is not.
-In an interview with one of the owners of this watch, I came across information that almost nothing was known about the 601 movement until around 2000.
-Even JLC had no records of this watch in its archives.
-Around 2000, well-known JLC expert Zef Basha identified the watch, and JLC then began collecting photos from owners to add to their archives.
-How much of this is true, I cannot say.
-However, the fact that this watch was nearly forgotten is supported by the absence of this movement in Michael Philip Horlbeck’s book, "The Alarm Wristwatch", where every other JLC alarm movement made up until the book's release is thoroughly described.
+In an interview with one of the owners, I came across the claim that almost nothing was known about the 601 movement until around the year 2000.
+Even Jaeger-LeCoultre reportedly had no records of the watch in its archives.
+Around that time, the well-known JLC expert Zef Basha identified the movement, and JLC began collecting photos from owners to include in their records.
+How much of this is actually true, I cannot say.
+However, the fact that this watch was nearly forgotten is supported by the absence of any mention of the 601 movement in Michael Philip Horlbeck’s book The Alarm Wristwatch, where every other JLC alarm movement produced up to the book’s release is thoroughly documented.
 The book was published in 2007.

-On the other hand, Leonhard Beitl did include the watch in his comprehensive book "Alarm am Arm – der mechanische Armbandwecker von A-Z," published in 2009.
-Pity that this book is only available in German.
+On the other hand, Leonhard Beitl did include the watch in his comprehensive book Alarm am Arm – der mechanische Armbandwecker von A–Z, published in 2009.
+Unfortunately, the book is available only in German.

 Memovox 601 with alarm hand